patroklos83/cqrs-springboot-axon/README.md

 # Sample CQRS Pattern using Spring Boot version 3 and Axon Framework/Server

-An example of CQRS implementation using event-driven architecture, including event-sourcing using Axon Server and Framework.
+An example CQRS implementation using event-driven architecture.
+Including event-sourcing using Axon Server and Framework.

 ## Requirements